IBM-Bluemix-Docs/node/cloudant.md

 <!--From github.com/cloudant/nodejs-cloudant#installation-and-usage-->

 Begin with your own Node.js project, and define this work as your dependency.
 In other words, put {{site.data.keyword.cloudant_short_notm}} in your package.json dependencies.
-Use the `npm` package manager from the command line:
+Use the [npm](https://nodejs.org/) package manager from the command line to install the SDK:
 ```
 npm install --save @cloudant/cloudant
 ```
-{: pre}
+{: codeblock}

-Notice that your package.json now shows this package.
+Notice that your `package.json` file now shows the Cloudant package.

 ## Step 3.
 Initializing the SDK
 {: #initialize}